Kei Nishikori

 Kei Nishikori (錦織 圭, Nishikori Kei) is a Japanese professional tennis player.
-He is the only Japanese man in the Open Era to have been ranked in the top five in singles, reaching his career-high ranking of world No. 4 in March 2015, and the second man in history to do so after Jiro Sato.
-Nishikori has won twelve titles on the ATP Tour and was runner-up at the 2014 US Open, making him the only man representing an Asian country to contest a major singles final.
+He has a career-high singles ranking of world No. 4, making him the highest-ranked Japanese man in the Open Era and the second-highest-ranked of all time (after Jiro Sato).
+Nishikori has won twelve singles titles on the ATP Tour and was runner-up at the 2014 US Open (upsetting world No. 1 Novak Djokovic en route), making him the only man representing an Asian country to contest a major singles final.
 (Note: An American man of Asian descent, Michael Chang, reached and won a major final at the 1989 French Open, and was a runner-up at both the US Open and Australian Open.
 After his own professional career, Chang became Nishikori's coach in 2014.)
-He also became the first man from Asia to qualify for the ATP Finals, reaching the semifinals in 2014 and 2016.

-In addition, Nishikori defeated Rafael Nadal to win the bronze medal in singles at the 2016 Summer Olympics, bringing Japan its first Olympic tennis medal in 96 years.
-He holds one of the highest percentages of deciding-set wins in the Open Era and has the second-highest win percentage in matches extending to five sets, with a record of 29–8 and a win percentage of 78.4%.
+In addition, Nishikori defeated Rafael Nadal to win the bronze medal in singles at the 2016 Rio Olympics, bringing Japan its first Olympic tennis medal in 96 years.
+He holds the third best percentage of deciding-set wins in the Open Era at 72.4%, and has the third-highest win percentage in matches extending to five sets, with a record of 29–8 and a win percentage of 78.4%.

 Personal life

 Nishikori was born in Matsue in Shimane Prefecture, Japan.
 His father, Kiyoshi, is an engineer, and his mother, Eri, is a piano teacher.
 He has an older sister, Reina, who graduated from college and works in Tokyo.
 He began playing tennis at the age of five.
 He first won the All Japan Tennis Championships for Kids in 2001, and graduated from Aomori-Yamada High School.

 Nishikori moved to Bradenton, Florida to join the IMG Academy in 2004 at 14 years of age.
 Nishikori was previously coached by Brad Gilbert, Dante Bottini, Michael Chang and Thomas Johansson.

-Nishikori married his long-term girlfriend Mai Yamauchi in December 2020.
+Nishikori married his long-term girlfriend Mai Yamauchi in December 2020 and shares a son.
+In 2025, Nishikori was alleged to have been having an affair with Japanese model Azuki Oguchi.
+He issued a statement apologising for his conduct.
 His pastimes include soccer, golf, reading, and listening to music.

-In June 2025, it was reported that Nishikori was involved in an affair with a model named Azuki Oguchi.
-The affair reportedly began in 2022 when the two met in Honolulu, Hawaii.
-It was also reported that Oguchi's then-boyfriend at the time confronted Nishikori regarding the relationship, but decided to hire a legal team in order to avoid a public scandal and decided to end his relationship with Oguchi the following year, but later resumed it again in 2024.
-Nishikori reportedly told Oguchi that he no longer loved Yamauchi, and that he only stayed for the sake of their children.
-He later publicly apologized for his actions.